5 Statistical Inference and Hypothesis Testing

 5.11 Correlation Test

-The correlation test evaluates both the strength and direction of a relationship by testing the null hypothesis that the population correlation coefficient (\(\rho\)) is equal to zero.
-It is particularly useful when investigating how two continuous variables co-vary, insights that can inform business strategy, pricing models, or predictive analysis.
+The correlation test evaluates both the strength and direction of a linear relationship by testing the null hypothesis that the population correlation coefficient (\(\rho\)) is equal to zero.
+This test is particularly useful when examining how continuous variables co-vary—insights that can guide pricing strategies, forecasting models, and feature selection in predictive analytics.

-To illustrate, we examine whether a significant relationship exists between carat (diamond weight) and price in the diamonds dataset from the ggplot2 package.
-A positive correlation is anticipated between these variables, as larger diamonds typically command higher prices.
-We begin with a scatter plot to visually assess the relationship:
+To illustrate, we test the relationship between carat (diamond weight) and price in the diamonds dataset from the ggplot2 package.
+A positive relationship is expected: larger diamonds typically command higher prices.
+We begin with a scatter plot to visually explore the trend:

-We conduct the test using the cor.test() function in R, which performs a Pearson correlation test and returns the correlation coefficient, p-value, and a confidence interval for \(\rho\):
+We conduct the test using the cor.test() function, which performs a Pearson correlation test and reports the correlation coefficient, p-value, and a confidence interval for \(\rho\):

 cor_test <- cor.test(diamonds$carat, diamonds$price)